PyO3/maturin/guide/src/contributing.md

    entry.
 3. When command line interface changes, run `python3 test-crates/update_readme.py` to update related documentation.

+## Guide

+To build the guide for local viewing, install [mdBook](https://rust-lang.github.io/mdBook/guide/installation.html) and run `mdbook watch guide` from the repository root.
+The output can then be found at `guide/book/index.html`.

 ## Code

 The main part is the maturin library, which is completely documented and should be well integrable.
 The accompanying `main.rs` takes care username and password for the pypi upload and otherwise calls into the library.